Dallas–Fort Worth metroplex: Air travel

+Freeways

 The Dallas–Fort Worth area has thousands of lane-miles of freeways and interstates.
-The Metroplex has the second-largest number of freeway-miles per capita in the nation, behind only the Kansas City metropolitan area.
+The Metroplex has the second-largest number of freeway-miles per capita in the nation, behind only the Kansas City Metro Area.
 As in most major metropolitan areas in Texas, most interstates and freeways have access or frontage roads where most of the businesses are located; these access roads have slip ramps allowing traffic to transition between the freeway and access road.
 North–south interstates include I-35 and I-45.
 East–west routes include I-30 and I-20.
 I-35 splits into I-35E and I-35W from Denton to Hillsboro: I-35W goes through Fort Worth while I-35E goes through Dallas.
 (This is one of only two examples of an interstate splitting off into branches and then rejoining as one; the other such split is in Minneapolis-St. Paul where I-35E goes into St. Paul and I-35W goes through Minneapolis.)
 I-30 connects Dallas and Fort Worth, and I-45 connects Dallas to Houston.
 The "multiple-of-5" numbers used for the interstate designations are notable, as these numbers were designed to be used for major multi-state arteries of the U.S. Interstate Highway System.
 The North Texas region is the terminus for two of them, and I-45 is located only within Texas.

 HOV lanes exist along I-35E, I-30, I-635, US 67, and US 75.
 I-20 bypasses both Dallas and Fort Worth to the south while its loop, I-820, goes around Fort Worth.
-I-635 splits to the north of I-20 and loops around east and north Dallas, ending at SH 121 north of DFW Airport.
+I-635 splits to the north of I-20 and loops around east and North Dallas, ending at SH 121 north of DFW Airport.
 I-35E, Loop 12, and Spur 408 ultimately connect to I-20 southwest of Dallas, completing the west bypass loop around Dallas.
 A large number of construction projects are planned or are already underway in the region to alleviate congestion.
 Due largely to funding issues, many of the new projects involve building new tollways or adding tolled express lanes to existing highways, which are managed by the North Texas Tollway Authority.
 It was originally established to manage the Dallas North Tollway and oversees several other toll projects in the area.